deephaven/SuanShu/README.md

 ## Installation

-The latest versions can be found on [Maven](https://search.maven.org/artifact/io.deephaven/SuanShu).
+The latest version of this package can be found on [Maven](https://search.maven.org/artifact/io.deephaven/SuanShu).

 ### pom.xml